PsiQ/qref/docs/format.md

 - *Acyclic* means that traversing the graph along its edges (respecting their direction) will never lead to visiting the same node twice.

-Besides specifying the connectivity between routines in the algorithms, QREF also specifies how to store information relevant to resource estimation such as known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithms graph.
+Besides specifying the connectivity between routines in the algorithm, QREF also specifies how to store information relevant to resource estimation.
+This extends to known and unknown resources, parameters that might affect them and how the parameters propagate in the algorithms graph.

-Before describing the format in detail, let's see how QREF would handle a simple, toy program.
+Before describing the format in detail, let's see how QREF would handle a simple algorithm.

 ## Basic example

-Consider a hypothetical program as depicted in the following circuit.
+Consider a hypothetical algorithm as depicted in the following circuit.

 ![example_circuit](images/basic_circuit.svg){width="500"}

-Let's forget for a while that the depicted algorithm doesn't make much sense.
 We can see that the circuit comprises two subroutines:

 - `subroutine_1` operating on a single-qubit register.
 - `subroutine_2` operating on a two-qubit register.

-We also labelled inputs to the subroutines as `in_0` and `in_1`, and the whole output of our program (i.e. combined outputs of both subroutines) as `out`.
+We also labelled inputs to the subroutines as `in_0` and `in_1`, and the whole output of our circuit (i.e. combined outputs of both subroutines) as `out`.

-Representing such a circuit as a graph is straightforward, it might look like this:
+Representing this circuit as a graph is straightforward, it might look like this:

 ![example_routine](images/basic_program.svg)

-The graph contains both subroutines from the original circuit, as well as an artificially introduced `merge` operation used to combine outputs from the subprograms into one final outputs.
+The graph contains both subroutines from the original circuit, as well as an artificially introduced `merge` operation used to combine outputs from the subroutines into one final output.

-Now that we have our graph, let's see how it can be represented in QREF format.
+Now that we have our graph, let's see how it can be represented in QREF.
-As QREF is built on top of JSON we can write QREF files in either JSON or YAML.
+As QREF is built on top of JSON we can write our algorithms (or programs) in either JSON or YAML.
 For our example, those might look as follows:

 === "YAML"